arturopie/re.global4business/_services/joint-ventures.md

 ## We buy and hold rental properties that produce monthly cash flow.

-We purchase properties 80%+ bellow market value, fix them up and rent them.
+We purchase properties 80%+ bellow market value, fix them up and rent them to great tenants.
 We only hold deals that produce more than 25% annual RoI.

 Here are some properties on our portfolio.